erickmwas10075-beep/week-4-Ai-assignment/README.md

 * the schema shows how the data will be arranged before storing it in a database
 * the schema defines the table and columns
 ## difference between a list and a dictionary
--a list is an ordered, sequential collection accessed by integer indices,while a dictionary is a collection of unique key value pairs accessed by their associated keys
+- a list is an ordered, sequential collection accessed by integer indices,while a dictionary is a collection of unique key value pairs accessed by their associated keys